mattdark/json-mysql-importer/README.md

-# JSON to MySQL Importer
+# Importing from JSON to MySQL
 To read and analyze a dataset like the provided by the [MovieNet](https://movienet.github.io/) project, you can use [Pandas](https://pandas.pydata.org/).
 This Python library, used for data analysis, supports the reading of the following file types:

 * CSV Files